-Marines at Tun Tavern
+Marines at The Tun

 Credit: Bingham, courtesy of Marine Corps' History Division